jerabaul29/ArduinoModifySerialBuffer/README.md

 # Installation

 To install the code, copy the whole arduino_CustomBuffer folder and all its content as /hardware/arduino/cores/arduino_CustomBuffer in the tree of the code for your Arduino IDE and add the following declaration to your boards.txt file, located in hardware/arduino/boards.txt .
-For more information about the code mod, see my website: ADD LINK.
+For more information about the code mod, see my website: http://folk.uio.no/jeanra/Microelectronics/CustomSizeArduinoBuffer.html .

 ```
 ##############################################################